-Intangible assets are presented in the consolidated balance sheet at cost less amortisation and cumulative impairment g) Property, plant and equipment
+Intangible assets are presented in the consolidated balance sheet at cost less amortisation and cumulative impairment losses.

 Intangible assets are amortised on a straight-line basis over their useful lives.

 The Group measures and determines the intangible asset's impairment losses and reversals in accordance with the criteria set forth in section h).